 The City of Ottawa’s new Official Plan to cover the period until 2046 was approved by Ottawa Council on October 27, 2021.
 The next phase of planning exercise will see consultations on the Transportation Master Plan and Secondary Plan, expected to begin in 2022.

-The RPCA Board plans to reiterate concerns raised in the Official Plan consultations.
-These themes include support for 15- minute neighbourhood concept (with increased walkability) an appropriate balance between intensification and maintenance of greenspace, the tree canopy and existing residential zoning and neighbourhood character.
-The Board will continue to call to remove the remaining links of the Alta Vista Transportation Corridor (from Conroy to the Hospital Link and from the Link across the Rideau River to Nicholas Street) and for implementation of planning principles consistent with Council’s 2019 decision to recognize a Climate Emergency..
+The RPCA Board plans to reiterate concerns raised in the OP consultations, including support for 15- minute neighbourhood concept (with increased walkability) and continued improvement of active transportation infrastructure.
+The Board will continue to call to remove the remaining links of the Alta Vista Transportation Corridor (from Conroy to the Hospital Link and from the Link across the Rideau River to Nicholas Street) and for implementation of planning principles consistent with Council’s 2019 decision to recognize a Climate Emergency.

 Alta Vista Transportation Corridor (AVTC) Expansion